-In the context of contractual relationships, merchants bargain against the backdrop of industry custom, and those customs will be implied in a contract unless the agreement indicates a specific intent to depart from them.60 Even in tort cases, the existence of a contractual or other special relationship between the plaintiff and the defendant can affect the weight given to industry standards: "The prospect of unreasonable conduct by all potential defendants who engage in a line of activity is especially great when potential victims do not enter into contractual or other consensual relationships with those defendants.
-By contrast, when potential victims are the patrons of defendants who engage in a particular line of commercial activity, the customs that those defendants accept might be expected to give considerable weight to their patrons' desires."61 Likewise, in professional malpractice cases, the standard of care is largely defined by professional standards and customs, although industry custom would be given less weight in a products liability case.62
+given to industry standards: "The prospect of unreasonable conduct by all potential defendants who engage in a line of activity is especially great when potential victims do not enter into contractual or other consensual relationships with those defendants.
+By contrast, when potential victims are the patrons of defendants who engage in a particular line of commercial activity, the customs that those defendants accept might be expected to give considerable weight to their patrons' desires."
+Likewise, in professional malpractice cases, the standard of care is largely defined by professional standards and customs, although industry custom would be given less weight in a products liability case.
+63

 The case law also explains what industry practices constitute an "industry custom" for this purpose.
-William Lloyd Prosser and W. Page Keeton state in Prosser & Keeton on Torts: "A custom, to be relevant, must be reasonably brought home to the actor's locality, and must be so general, or so well known, that the actor may be charged with knowledge of it or with negligent ignorance."63 That a few members of the industry may use a particular safety measure is not sufficient to show a custom.64 An industry standard that is not generally followed or that is merely aspirational will not establish industry custom.65 But neither do industry standards require 100 percent adherence by the industry members in order to become recognized as industry custom.66 mining the standard of care"); Sours v.
-Gen. Motors Corp., 717 F.2d 1511, 1517 (6th Cir.
-1983) ("GM's alleged compliance with FMVSS 216, along with its other evidence of adherence to industry customs and standards, was properly left to the jurors to factor into the calculus that comprises reasonable design in a case of strict products liability."); cf. U.S. Fid. & Guar.
-Co. v.
-Plovidba, 683 F.2d 1022, 1028-29 (7th Cir.
-1982) (Posner, J.) (observing that, at least under a no-fault liability regime, industry practice should reflect efficient risk allocation).
+William Lloyd Prosser and W. Page Keeton state in Prosser & Keeton on Torts: "A custom, to be relevant, must be reasonably brought home to the actor's locality, and must be so general, or so well known, that the actor may be charged with knowledge of it or with negligent ignorance."64 That a few members of the industry may use a particular safety measure is not sufficient to show a custom.65 An industry standard that is not generally followed or that is

-- 60 See RESTATEMENT (SECOND) OF CONTRACTS, supra note 20, at § 220 cmt. f & § 222. - 61 RESTATEMENT (THIRD) OF TORTS: PHYSICAL & EMOTIONAL HARM, supra note 15, at § 13 cmt. b.
+^{62.} RESTATEMENT (THIRD) OF TORTS: PHYSICAL & EMOTIONAL HARM, supra note 16, at § 13 cmt. b.